 Building on research at the interface of human ecology, geography, anthropology, art, archaeology, performance studies, literature, linguistics, heritage studies, futures research, and philosophy, the working group is concerned with issues such as the spiritual foundations of local community development, or the meaning of indigeneity in the post-industrial world.
 In addition, the working group is interested in approaches that both explore the cultural meanings – past, present, and future – of places in various forms, and the constant change that occurs in places.
 We share such questions as: What is it that people in these transitions experience, and how are concepts of ‘local’ and ‘cultural knowledge’ experienced and used by different actors?

-We are very keen for this Working Group to develop an active research programme, and to engage with research users outside academia.
-To this end we encourage collaborative international research projects with the potential to attract significant financial support, and have already initiated a number of bids to different research funding bodies.
-Using ethnographic and closely related case studies to challenge received notions of ‘tradition’, projects examining ‘tradition’ as a process of intergenerational, interregional, and intercultural transfer of knowledge, skills and values will look at the creative potential of living traditions in their socio-ecological contexts, and at the role of the ethnologist in the tradition process.
-Located at the interface of ethnology and other arts and humanities fields, the research envisaged is likely to involve a significant element of practice, which may take a variety of forms including audio-visual, fine art, or performance.
+We are keen that the working group continues to develop an active research programme, which includes engaging with researchers and users of research beyond academia.
+To this end we encourage collaborative international research projects with the potential to attract significant financial support.
+We are continuing to initiate bids to diverse research funding bodies, and are interested to hear from potential collaborators across disciplines, institutions, and practices.
+Located at the interface of ethnology and other arts and humanities fields, we continue to envisage research that is likely to involve a significant element of practice, and which may take a variety of forms including audio-visual, fine art, and/or performance.

 We look forward to hearing from you.